-3 Essential Tips For Buying An Amazing Used Car
+3 Essential Tips for Buying a Used Car

 Just because a used car is old doesn't mean it isn't an amazing deal.

-Cars are usually the second most expensive physical purchase a person will make, right after buying a home.
-Many people try to haggle and get a great deal on a new one, but unfortunately, as soon as you drive the car off the lot, you could easily lose thousands of dollars in value due to the immediate depreciation of new cars.
+A car is usually the second most expensive physical purchase a person will make, right after buying a home.
+Many people try to haggle and get a great deal on a new one, but unfortunately, as soon as you drive the car off the lot, you could easily lose thousands of dollars in value due to the immediate depreciation.
 For this reason alone, you should consider buying a used car instead.

 Others try to save money by buying a newer used car.
 This works because you allow someone else to take the immediate hit of new car depreciation, and you swoop in and pick it up.
-However, if you really want to save a ton of money and still get an amazing car, you should try buying a used one that’s older.
+However, if you really want to save a ton of money and still get an amazing vehicle, here are some tips for buying a used car that’s older.

 How I Snagged My First Used Car

-The same vehicle had a manufacturer’s suggested retail price of nearly $20,000 when it was new seven years earlier.
+The same vehicle had a manufacturer’s suggested retail price of nearly $20,000 when it was new seven.

 I drove it for six years, added 30,000 miles, and sold it for $3,200.